qiwen98/qiwen98.github.io/_pages/about.md

 ---

-## Hobbies and Skills
-### I enjoyed swimming, long-distance running and I usually do them three times per week.
-I also enjoyed team sports like football, frisbee, and badminton.
-### I am a drummer and I create "beats" using FL studio.

 * I am actively looking for a PhD position starting from fall 2023, feel free to reach me via email.
 ## About Me
+I was born in Johor Bahru, Malaysia, a city blessed with multicultural food, people, and society.
+This lovely city is closely developed with its neighbor, Singapore.
+I am a developer, 3D vision researcher, deep learning practitioner, and 3D modeler.
+I enjoy swimming and long-distance running, which I usually do three times per week.
+Additionally, I also enjoy team sports such as football, frisbee, and badminton.
+I am also a drummer and create "beats" using FL Studio.

+## Academic Profile
 * I am currently a Master student in the [Department of Computer Science and Technology](https://www.cs.tsinghua.edu.cn/csen/) at [Tsinghua University](https://www.tsinghua.edu.cn/en/), advised by Prof. [Jiang-Tao Wen](https://ieeexplore.ieee.org/author/37291696100) (first year) and Prof. [Song-Hai Zhang](https://www.cs.tsinghua.edu.cn/csen/info/1214/4073.htm) (second year).

-* I am a Developer, 3D Vision Researcher, Deep Learning practitioner & 3d modeler.

-* My research interests lie in the general area of Machine Learning, particularly in Deep Learning, Computer Vision, 3D Vision/Graphics, Audio Visual Learning (Acoustic & Sound)

-* I received my Bachelor’s Engineering Degree in Digital Media Technology (Hons) from [Xiamen University Malaysia](https://www.xmu.edu.my).
+My research interests lie in the general area of Machine Learning, particularly in Deep Learning, Computer Vision, 3D Vision/Graphics, Audio Visual Learning (Acoustic & Sound)I received my Bachelor’s Engineering Degree in Digital Media Technology (Hons) from [Xiamen University Malaysia](https://www.xmu.edu.my).
 My undergraduate research advisors is Prof. [Wei Chuen Yau](https://ieeexplore.ieee.org/author/37667757400)
 > I was awarded **"Distinction"** with top 10% of the best students in the programme (In place of, **1st Class** Honours degree).

 * Here is my Bachelor degree portfolio [Degree Portfolio ](https://qiwen98.github.io/files/Portfolio_2020(mini).pdf "Degree Portfilio ")(last update Jan 2021) in PDF format.